 The non-traditional view is that damage to the myelin sheath is caused by inflammation and an auto-immune response.
-This inflammation may be caused by a virus, or incorrect diet, or improper nutrition, (especially lack of vitamin D) or a damaging lifestyle or environmental factor.
+This inflammation may be caused by a virus, incorrect diet, improper nutrition, (especially lack of vitamin D), or a damaging lifestyle or environmental factor.

 Cures for Multiple Sclerosis

 The Traditional approach says there is NO cure for MS, and the available method for treating MS is drug therapy to manage symptoms, although recently Stem Cell Therapy has sometimes proven to be very effective.

 The Non-Traditional approach acknowledges that MS can be a moving target. and therefore, you have to be your own advocate and find what works best for you.
 Continue to work with physicians and other healers, while recognizing that the illness is your own responsibility and that it can be dramatically improved.
 Beyond MS suggests you consider complementary treatments and therapies to supplement traditional wesrtern medecine.

 MS is caused by damage to the myelin sheath, the protective covering that surrounds nerve cells This nerve damage is caused by inflammation which may happen when the body's own immune cells attack the nervous system,.
 This can occur along any area of the brain, optic nerve, or spinal cord.